 Fig. 3 - Comparison of network robustness (y-axis) considering direct and indirect effects of coral loss (shapes) and diversity dimensions (x-axis), following the three scenarios of coral removal: degree centrality (orange), random (gray), and vulnerability (blue).
 R and associated 95% Confidence Intervals are shown for the random removal scenario.
-Direct effects comprise the loss of fish taxonomic and functional diversity directly caused by coral specie removal.
+Direct effects comprise the loss of fish taxonomic and functional diversity directly caused by coral species removal.
 Indirect effects comprise the loss of fish whose number of occupied sites was correlated with the number of sites occupied by coral-associated fish.